collective/collective.upload/README.txt

   plugins
 - **Graceful fallback for legacy browsers**: Uploads files via XMLHttpRequests if supported and uses iframes as fallback for legacy browsers
+- **Cross-site file uploads**: Supports uploading files to a different domain with Cross-site XMLHttpRequests

 Browsers supported
 ------------------